sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/J._jolly/mAnava-dharmashAstram.md

 10. G. or G.¹, an excellent complete MS. from the Deccan College

-Library, which seems to be about 250 or 300 years [old](# "Bühler, p.
-CXXVIII").¹)It has been discovered and purchased for the Bombay Government by Professor Bühler.
+Library, which seems to be about 250 or 300 years old[^4].¹)It has been discovered and purchased for the Bombay Government by Professor Bühler.

+[^4]: "Bühler, p.
+CXXVIII"

 11. G.², another old MS. from the Deccan College, which contains portions of chapters VIII., XI., and XII. only.
 This MS., as far as it goes, is almost identical with G.¹-Go., i. e. the work of Govindarâja, is a running Commentary on the whole text and has proved extremely useful therefore for detecting the numerous false readings which have crept into the Code of Manu as handed down in G.¹ and G.².

 **III.
 Sarvajña-Nârâyana's Commentary,**

-called Manvarthavivriti, belongs to the fourteenth century most [likely](# "Bühler, p.
+called Manvarthavivriti, belongs to the fourteenth century most likely[^5].This Commentary, whatever may be thought of its intrinsic merit, has proved less useful than most other Commentaries for the purposes of verbal criticism, both because it confines itself to the elucidation of selected difficult terms and passages, and because it does not contain the text in the only available MS., viz.

+[^5]: "Bühler, p.
 CXXIX; Jolly, Tagore Law Lectures, p.
-11").This Commentary, whatever may be thought of its intrinsic merit, has proved less useful than most other Commentaries for the purposes of verbal criticism, both because it confines itself to the elucidation of selected difficult terms and passages, and because it does not contain the text in the only available MS., viz.
+11"

 12. N. = Nârâyana's work, according to the excellent Deccan College copy originally discovered by Professor Bühler.
 It is dated Samvat 1544 = A. D. 1497.-In those very rare cases where the Commentary of Nârâyaṇa does not corroborate the readings quoted in this MS., the readings explained in the Commentary have been quoted with the heading Nâ.
 Many of the numerous readings which Nârâyana quotes as v. l. have been traced in other Commentaries.

 **IV.
 Râghavânanda's Commentary.**

-For this work called Manvarthachandrikâ, which appears to have been composed as late as the sixteenth or seventeenth [century](# "Bühler, pp. CXXXII, CXXXIII; Jolly, ibid."),I have principally used.
+For this work called Manvarthachandrikâ, which appears to have been composed as late as the sixteenth or seventeenth century[^6],I have principally used.

+[^6]: "Bühler, pp. CXXXII, CXXXIII; Jolly, ibid."

 13. R.¹, a modern but excellent copy from Dr. Burnell's collection, now in the India Office Library.